All Episodes

 That is true.

-You could you you scored a nine.
+You scored a nine.

 That's like aiming at a barn and missing it.

-We have by the way, you lost big time in our poll.
+We have, by the way, you lost big time in our poll.

-Anyway, so but you're gonna love it.
+Anyway, so, but you're going to love it.

 It's like having your own personal firearms trainer right next to you, and it works.

-And if you believe in your second amendment rights, you should act on your second amendment responsibility to be competent and confident in your shooting ability.
+And if you believe in your Second Amendment rights, you should act on your Second Amendment responsibility to be competent and confident in your shooting ability.

-Anyway, just go to MantisX.com.
+Anyway, just go to mantisx.com.

 That's M-A-N-T-I-S-X.com.